TheBluestBluester/omegga-LimitedAmmo/README.md

 ammodis (ammo box savefile name without .brs) (cooldown in seconds) (password)

+This also supports random ammo!
+To have the dispencer generate random ammo instead of the brs file write:

+random-(min range)-(max range)

 If done correctly the ammo box of your choice should spawn ontop of the brick.

 ## Creating custom ammo boxes.